stormpath/stormpath-aspnetcore/docs/email_verification.rst

 Options that are not overridden by explicit configuration (see :ref:`configuration`) will retain their default values.

-For reference, the full default configuration for these routes is shown as YAML below:
+For reference, the full default configuration for this route is shown as YAML below:

 .. code-block:: yaml